 What is COVID-19 and how does it spread?

 Coronaviruses are a large family of viruses that cause respiratory infections, including the common cold and more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-The most recently discovered coronavirus (formerly the Novel 2019-nCOV coronavirus), causes coronavirus disease (COVID-19), with symptoms that include cough, fever and shortness of breath.
+The most recently discovered coronavirus (SARS-CoV-2), causes coronavirus disease (COVID-19), with symptoms that include cough, fever and shortness of breath.
 This virus and disease were unknown before the outbreak began in December 2019.

 The World Health Organisation (WHO) is assessing ongoing research on how COVID-19 is spread.
 Studies to date suggest that the coronavirus that causes COVID-19 is mainly spread through contact with respiratory droplets containing the virus.
 COVID-19 can spread when someone:

 - Inhales droplets containing the virus when a person with COVID-19 coughs or sneezes.